-During the auction period, after an opponent has acted quickly, it is proper to adjust the tempo back to normal timing by either delaying one's own call (place the bidding card faced in front of, but not on, the tray) or by waiting before passing the tray.
-It is not proper for a player to use this procedure where the overall time taken to pass the tray may create the perception of a sufficient hesitation where the opponent may view this as unauthorized information.
-One should also endeavor to refrain from asking questions where the answer to those questions is not relevant at that time, and where the time taken to ask and respond to those questions may create the perception of a sufficient hesitation where the perception of a sufficient hesitation.
+During the auction period, after an opponent has acted quickly, it is proper to adjust the tempo back to normal timing by delaying one's own call.
+It is not proper for a player to use this procedure where the overall time taken to pass the tray may create the perception of a sufficient hesitation if the opponent may view this as unauthorized information.
+One should also endeavor to refrain from asking questions where the answer to those questions is not relevant at that time, and where the time taken to ask and respond to those questions may create the perception of a sufficient hesitation that the opponent may view this as unauthorized.